CraftTweaker/CraftTweaker-Documentation/docs/Mods/ContentTweaker/Vanilla/Advanced_Functionality/Functions/IResourceLocationSupplier.md

 ## Parameters
-The IResourceLocationSupplier Function is a function with following parameters.
+The IResourceLocationSupplier Function is a function with no parameters.

-- string identifier → what the location is used for, for example "model"

 The function needs to return an [Resource Location](/Mods/ContentTweaker/Vanilla/Types/Resources/CTResourceLocation/).